sr55/BrakeBench/README.md

 * Place your source files in a folder called "sources" in the same directory as the BrakeBench Executable.

-* Execute brakebench from hte command line:
+* Execute BrakeBench from the command line:
   * On Windows:  BrakeBench <TaskId>
   * On Linux:    ./BrakeBench <TaskId>
   * On macOS     ./BrakeBench <TaskId>